- Schools Funding Arrangements 2018/19

-Continuing on from the significant reforms to schools funding arrangements implemented by this government over the last two years and the recent announcement of a minimum funding level for each local area, the LA, in conjunction with Headteacher and Governor representatives, is consulting with all schools, academies and free schools on the proposed local formula from 28th September – 12th October 2016.
+From 2018-19 we will be entering the national funding “soft” formula arrangements for schools with “hard” formula by 2020-21.
+The recent announcement of a minimum funding level for each local area, the LA, in conjunction with Headteacher and Governor representatives, is consulting with all schools, academies and free schools on the proposed local formula from 16th October – 1st November 2017 at 12PM.

 - Delegated and Centrally Provided Services